A-Momin/noteshub/nts/notes_django.md

 -   [Relationship Fields](https://docs.djangoproject.com/en/4.1/ref/models/fields/#module-django.db.models.fields.related):

+    ```python
+    from django.db import models

+    class Author(models.Model):
+        name = models.CharField(max_length=100)

+    class Book(models.Model):
+        title = models.CharField(max_length=200)
+        author = models.ForeignKey(Author, on_delete=models.CASCADE, related_name="books")
+    ```

     -   `ForeignKey(to, on_delete, **options)` | [doc](https://docs.djangoproject.com/en/4.1/ref/models/fields/#foreignkey)

-        -   A `ForeignKey` is used to create a one-to-many relationship.
+        -   A `ForeignKey` is used to create a many-to-noe relationship.
 It's used to associate one object with another, where one object (the "source" or "parent") can have multiple related objects (the "targets" or "children").
+In this relationship, multiple instances of the related model (child) can reference the same instance of parent model.
+In other words, one model can be associated with many instances of another model (child).
-        -   Example: A Book (Child) model with a ForeignKey to an Author (Parent) model establishes a relationship where each book is associated with one author, but an author can have multiple books.
+        -   Example: A `Book` (Child) model with a `ForeignKey` to an `Author` (Parent) model establishes a relationship where each book is associated with one author, but an author can have multiple books.
         -   Behind the scenes, Django appends `_id` to the field name to create its database column name.
         -   `ForeignKey` accepts other arguments that define the details of how the relation works.
             -   `on_delete`: When an object referenced by a `ForeignKey` is deleted, Django will emulate the behavior of the SQL constraint specified by the `on_delete` argument.